 I decided to try taking 3/4 teaspoon cinnamon mixed with 1 teaspoon of apple cider vinegar and 1 teaspoon of honey every day.
 My triglycerides are now down to normal-121!
 My cholesterol has dropped to 260 and my HbA1C is good at 6.5.
 So this is really helping.

-A. The use of cinnamon to normalize blood sugar is controversial, but there is research to support it (PLoS One, Feb.
+A. The use of cinnamon to normalize blood sugar is controversial, but some research supports it (PLoS One, Feb.
 14, 2014).
 In addition, cinnamon has been tested in rats and found to counteract the negative behavioral effects of an unhealthful diet high in fat and fructose (PLoS One, Dec.
 13, 2013).

 For more information about cinnamon, vinegar and non-drug approaches to help control blood sugar, we are sending you our Guide to Managing Diabetes.
 You will also find additional discussion and comments about controlling blood sugar at PeoplesPharmacy.com